como-programar-esp32-con-el-ide-de-arduino

-In this entry, we will see how to set up the standard Arduino IDE to program the ESP32 and the boards based on this popular SoC.
+In this post, we will see how to configure the standard Arduino IDE to be able to program the ESP32 and boards based on this popular SoC.

-The process is quite simple, thanks to the work that Espressif has done to create a Core compatible with the Arduino environment.
+The process is quite simple, thanks to the work Espressif has done in creating a Core compatible with the Arduino environment.

-All the code is Open Source and is available in the project repo at GitHub - espressif/arduino-esp32: Arduino core for the ESP32
+All the code is Open Source and available in the project repo on GitHub - espressif/arduino-esp32: Arduino core for the ESP32

-The process is only valid for the ESP32.
-If you are looking for the same tutorial for the ESP8266, you can find it in this entry Cómo programar ESP8266 con el IDE de Arduino
+This process is only valid for the ESP32.
+If you are looking for the same tutorial for the ESP8266, you can find it in this post Cómo programar ESP8266 con el IDE de Arduino

 I assume you have the Arduino IDE installed and updated to the latest version.
 If not, logically, go to the official Arduino page and install it on your computer.